 If you are registered on a full BSc programme, you may apply for recognition of prior learning (RPL) for up to 120 credits.

-If you are registered on the Performance Based Admissions entry route, we will not recognise or accredit prior learning for either of the two required modules.
+If you are registered on the Performance Based Admissions entry route, we will not recognise or accredit prior learning for the required modules.
 These must be passed in order to progress onto the full BSc programme.